luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

-+ **trim()**:Removes whitespace or other characters from the beginning and end of a string.
++ **trim()**: Removes whitespace or other characters from the beginning and end of a string.
 Useful when reading from files where trailing \n or whitespace may appear.
 ```sh
 $cleaned = trim("  example\n");
 ```

-Change `sed` to use the built-in funcion like this
+Change `sed` to use the built-in function like this

 ```sh
 sed -i "s/define( 'DB_HOST', 'localhost' );/define( 'DB_HOST', getenv('DATABASE_HOST') );/" $CONFIG_FILE